 The GDPR places restrictions on the cross-border transfer of personal data from the EU to countries that have not been found to offer adequate data protection legislation, such as the United States.
 There are ongoing concerns about the ability of companies to transfer personal data from the EU to other countries.
 In July 2020, the Court of Justice of the European Union, or CJEU, invalidated the EU-U.S. Privacy Shield, one of the mechanisms used to legitimize the transfer of personal data from the EEA to the United States.
 The CJEU decision also drew into question the long-term viability of an alternative means of data transfer, the standard contractual clauses for transfers of personal data from the EEA to the United States.
-While we were not self-certified under the Privacy Shield, this CJEU decision may lead to increased scrutiny on data transfers from the EEA to the United States generally and increase our costs of compliance with data privacy legislation as well as our costs of negotiating appropriate privacy and security agreements with our vendors and business partners.
-Additionally, in October 2022, President Biden signed an executive order to implement the EU-U.S. Data Privacy Framework, which would serve as a replacement to the EU-US Privacy Shield.
-The European Commission initiated the process to adopt an adequacy decision for the EU-US Data Privacy Framework in December 2022.
-It is unclear if and when the framework will be finalized and whether it will be challenged in court.
+Additionally, in October 2022, President Biden signed an executive order to implement the EU-U.S. Data Privacy Framework, which would serve as a replacement to the EU-U.S. Privacy Shield.
+The European Commission initiated the process to adopt an adequacy decision for the EU-U.S. Data Privacy Framework in December 2022 and the European Commission adopted the adequacy decision on July 10, 2023.
+The adequacy decision will permit U.S. companies who self-certify to the EU-U.S. Data Privacy Framework to rely on it as a valid data transfer mechanism for data transfers from the European Union to the United States.
+However, some privacy advocacy groups have already suggested that they will be challenging the EU-U.S. Data Privacy Framework.
+If these challenges are successful, they may not only impact the EU-U.S. Data Privacy Framework, but also further limit the viability of the standard contractual clauses and other data transfer mechanisms.
+The uncertainty around this issue has the potential to impact our business.